War of the Pacific: Ethnic conflicts

 Chinese coolies formed the battalion "Vulcano" within the Chilean Army.
 There were also interethnic tensions between blacks and coolies.
-For example, in Cañete, 2000 coolies from the Haciendas "Montalbán" and "Juan de Arona" were massacred by blacks.
+For example, in Cañete, 2000 coolies from the Haciendas "Montalbán" and "Juan de Arona" were massacred by Afro-Peruvians under influence of Andrés Avelino Cáceres.

 Foreign intervention

 Various historical studies have questioned the popular belief that Chile's success in the War of the Pacific (1879–1884) was due to alleged support from the United Kingdom.
 Chilean historian Rafael Mellafe, author of *Mitos y verdades de la Guerra del Pacífico*, has stated that there was no official British support for the Chilean military effort, neither from the British government nor from institutions such as the Royal Navy or the British Army.
 Although the Chilean Navy operated ships built in British shipyards—a common practice given Britain's naval dominance in the 19th century—European powers, including the United Kingdom, maintained a neutral stance throughout the conflict.
 According to Mellafe, the origin of the myth can be traced back to a statement by U.S. Secretary of State James G. Blaine in 1882, who, driven by his country's geopolitical interests in the region, claimed that Britain commercially favored Chile.
 However, a detailed analysis of Chilean military equipment shows that much of it came from France, Belgium, and Germany, and that even the Peruvian Army used British rifles.
 In contrast, the United States played a more active role in the war, promoting negotiations and attempting to influence the outcome, particularly due to its interest in establishing a presence in the South Pacific.

 The British historian B. Farcau stated: "Contrary to the concept of the 'merchants of death,' the arms manufacturers of Europe and the United States conniving to keep alive the conflict, from which they had earned some welcome sales of their merchandise, the most influential foreign businessmen and their respective consuls and ambassadors were the traders in nitrate and the holders of the growing stacks of debts of all the belligerents.
 They were all aware that the only way they could hope to receive payment on their loans and earn the profits from the nitrate business was to see the war ended and trade resumed on a normal footing without legal disputes over ownership of the resources of the region hanging over their heads."